 Before you take Tykerb

-you have ever had an allergic reaction to any of the ingredients listed toward the end of this leaflet
+Any of the ingredients listed at the end of this leaflet.

 Check with your doctor if you think any of these may apply to you.

 You may need extra tests to check that your heart and liver are working properly.